 Hands-on use of Big Data

 Data analysis is the most important aspect of supply chains and logistics industry.
-Big Data Analytics can be used in creating verifiable forecasts for needs in inventory or packing goods even before an order is received, to identify inefficiencies such as sensing potential problems and supply chain disruptions before something goes wrong or other problems such as bad weather, hurricane, or a transport route shut down during peak season.
-The use of Big Data can create proposed solutions and implement solutions in the hopes of creating a great experience for clients through identifying and responding to any roadblocks that could impact the smooth delivery of products to end-users.
+Big Data Analytics can be used in creating verifiable forecasts for needs in inventory or packing goods even before an order is received, to identify inefficiencies such as sensing potential problems and supply chain disruptions before something goes wrong or other issues such as severe weather, hurricane, or a transport route shut down during peak season.
+The use of Big Data can create proposed solutions and implement solutions in the hopes of creating an excellent experience for clients through identifying and responding to any roadblocks that could impact the smooth delivery of products to end-users.

 Big Data works on real-time data information and analysis and uses technology that tracks purchase orders and determines whether any potential challenges could delay the progress of the order.
 This is important because, not only does Big Data help logistic companies understand their operations and market better, it gives them the flexibility and dexterity to predict the probability of an event so that they can take timely business decisions that can have an impact on its overall operating performance and ensure customer needs are met as well.

 Due to the tremendous challenges to match increasing supply volumes and product ranges to customer demand, organizations without optimized inventory run the risk of overpaying and underperforming.
 And without an organized approach and prevailing analytical tools, the proactive management of large inventories becomes an impossible task.

 Inventory optimization depends on precise and defined suppositions for needed items and requires a broad assessment of sudden changes in the market that can impact manufacturing, shipping, and other aspects of the logistics process.
 The key to inventory optimization is to have the right IT system in place to fully support the operational side of meeting customer demands, supplying the production line and supporting demand fluctuations.